How Should I Invest Some Extra Cash: Time To Get Into Bonds?

 How about you?
 Would you move out of a fairly safe money market fund that yields an equivalent 6% taxable return and into an intermediate or short term bond fund?
 The answer we’ve arrived at for now is yes: again, we’re doing it for the sake of diversification and not to chase current rates.

-Well if you recall in the money question about how our portfolios look I am a big advocate of bonds provided they are the right kind and used for the right reasons.
+Well if you recall in your past article that showed how our portfolios look, I am a big advocate of bonds provided that they are the right kind and used for the right reasons.
 I currently hold about a 35% bond position (through a few mutual funds) and it is keeping up with and/or beating the S&P.

 There are two reasons I like bonds.
 First, they produce steady income.
 This is good because this regular income can then be used to further enhance your portfolio by re-investing those proceeds.
 Unlike stock positions you aren’t relying on capital appreciation for growth so you can keep your principal in bonds relatively steady and that income that is generated is just like adding more money to your account.